Skip to Content

 In fatal motorcycle accident cases, surviving family members have a right to pursue a wrongful death case on behalf of the fatally injured motorcycle rider.
 The compensation from a wrongful death case is designed to provide financial assistance to surviving dependents, and to pay family members for the lost relationship, the loss of services and companionship of the decedent, and other damages incurred by the family due to the fatal bike crash.

-To get the full compensation you're entitled to as soon as possible, please speak with a knowledgeable Nagle & Associates Motorcycle Accident Injury Attorneys in Durham who can dig deep into your case, take full control of adjusters who seek to oppose your case, build and present the best medical evidence to prove the true extent of all injuries, negotiate with insurance companies, and advocate for your interests in court when needed.
+To receive the full compensation you deserve as soon as possible, consult with the knowledgeable attorneys at Nagle & Associates Motorcycle Accident Injury Attorneys in Durham.
+We will thoroughly investigate your case, manage adjusters who oppose you, build and present compelling medical evidence of your injuries, negotiate with insurance companies, and advocate for your interests in court when necessary.

 the full compensation